 How do I register for NSO?

 In order to register for the mandatory NSO, students must have been accepted to the College and have submitted their Admission Response Form to the Office of Recruitment and Admissions and have satisfied the College’s Commitment Policy outlined on the Admission Response Form.
-All new students entering CSI must demonstrate proficiency in reading, writing, and mathematics through a series of CUNY Skills Assessment Tests prior to registration for NSO.
-Some students may satisfy the requirement by achieving the necessary scores on Regents, ACT, or SAT exams.
-Incoming students will automatically receive a testing appointment in the mail, and are encouraged to make their first scheduled appointment, as it could impact a student’s ability to enroll at CSI and for NSO.
-In addition, students may need to be enrolled in the immersion programs prior to their CART session depending on their remediation status.
-Once a student has fulfilled their admissions and testing requirements, and have retrieved their results, they are ready to register their CART sessions through the Center for Advising and Academic Success or New Student Programs.
-Students will receive an email to access their VIP account to view their online orientation invitation.
-Students with any remediation needs will receive the same communication.
-However, remedial students are strongly encouraged to visit the Office of Academic Support in building 1L, room 117 to learn more about the impact of their CUNY Assessment Test results and register for an immersion program.
+All new students entering CSI must demonstrate proficiency in reading, writing, and mathematics.
+Students who are not proficient in one or more areas, may need to be enrolled in the immersion programs prior to starting CART depending on their remediation status.
+Once a student has fulfilled their admissions requirements, they will receive an invitation via email to complete CART and register to attend NSO.

 When do I register for my courses?